 Leadership Development Program

 The Leadership Development Program (LDP) for Supervisors began with a pilot program in fall 2013.
-Nominations for the fall 2014 session are now being accepted..
+Nominations for the spring 2016 sessions are now being accepted.

 Participants are selected from among the direct reports that you and other supervisors nominate.
 You also may nominate yourself.
 New employees who will be supervisors will also be considered for the program.

 Three interrelated components are at the heart of the training program: interactive classroom sessions, online training modules and mentoring.

 Interactive sessions — Topics and activities in the three half-day classroom sessions will include leadership theory, self-assessment exercises, practice exercises and improvement planning.
 Each session is designed to promote collaborative learning and development of professional networks using established leadership models.

 We will focus the classroom presentations, discussion and exploration of developmental opportunities and resources on the following topics: